double-coconut/coconut-wax/README.md

     -   If you want to try the sample application and explore all the features and implementations, hit the `Import Sample` button after completing the SDK setup process.

 ### Sample Overview
-If you manage to import the sample project, follow these steps to run it:
+After importing the sample project, follow these steps to run it:
-1. After importing the project, navigate to your Assets folder.
+1. Navigate to your Assets folder.
 2. Open the scene located at: `Sample -> com.doublecoconut.coconutwax -> CoconutWaxWallet -> Scenes -> SampleScene.unity`.

 > **Note:** Make sure you have selected the correct platform (Android, iOS, Standalone) before running the scene.